pupilfirst/playbook/10-faq.md

    This is described in Clause 2.1 of [Legal Agreement with Founders](http://www.slideshare.net/svlabs/service-agreement-with-promoters).

    For the first year only.
 We realize this is ambiguous in the current agreement & we commit to revising this clause in a future version.
+<cite id="q4-6"></cite>
+6. Do all founders have to sign agreements?

+   Yes, all founders have to sign.
+And be present together at a Startup Village incubator location.

 ---
 [^1]: All questions are from the point of view of the founders.